What Is Probability? Definition Step by Step

 The function P:F\to R is a probability function if:

-1. P\left( A \right)\ge 0 for any A\in F
+1. P\left( A \right)\ge 0 for every A\in F

 2. P(Ω)=1

-3. {{A}_{1}}\cup {{A}_{2}}\cup {{A}_{3}}\cup \ldots =P\left( {{A}_{1}} \right)+P\left( {{A}_{2}} \right)+P\left( {{A}_{3}} \right)+\ldots – if the sets {{A}_{1}},{{A}_{2}},{{A}_{3}},\ldots are pairwise disjoint (that is, they have no elements in common, {{A}_{i}}\cap {{A}_{j}}=\varnothing for i\ne j)
+3. {{A}_{1}}\cup {{A}_{2}}\cup {{A}_{3}}\cup \ldots =P\left( {{A}_{1}} \right)+P\left( {{A}_{2}} \right)+P\left( {{A}_{3}} \right)+\ldots — provided that the sets {{A}_{1}},{{A}_{2}},{{A}_{3}},\ldots are pairwise disjoint (that is, they have no common elements, {{A}_{i}}\cap {{A}_{j}}=\varnothing for i\ne j)

 1. Our sample space of elementary events is: \Omega =\left\{ 1,2,3,4,5,6 \right\}